 In cases involving unsuitable private investments, investors may have a claim against both the broker and their firm under the theory of respondeat superior, which holds employers responsible for their employees’ actions within the scope of their employment.
 Additionally, investors may also have a claim against the firm for failing to properly supervise their brokers and allowing such misconduct to occur.

 Ultimately, it is crucial for investors to thoroughly research and understand any investment recommendation made by their broker before making a decision.
 Monitoring your portfolio and ensuring it aligns with your investment objectives and risk tolerance is also essential.

 Oakes & Fosher Can Help

-Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
+Oakes & Fosher dedicates its entire legal practice to helping investors nationwide.
 If you, or someone you know, have lost money investing with Dennis Fearing, please contact Oakes & Fosher for a free and private consultation.
-We handle cases on a contingency basis, which means there are no fees charged unless we collect for you.
+We handle cases on a contingency basis, which means no fees are charged unless we collect for you.